mitranim/posterus/readme.md

 ## Overview

-Posterus is a library of promise-like asynchronous primitives (futures) that support true cancelation.
+Posterus is a library of promise-like asynchronous primitives ([futures](#future)) that support true cancelation.
 Futures compose just like promises, but can also be cleanly shut down, aborting pending operations and freeing resources.

+Posterus also exposes its inner [scheduling](#futurescheduler) capabilities, allowing you to "opt out" of asynchrony when needed.

 Lightweight (around 6 KB minified), with solid performance.